 What are ‘Psychometric’ tests?

-Psychometric tests help identify a candidate’s behaviour, strengths, weaknesses and working style.
+Psychometric tests help identify a candidate’s behavior, strengths, weaknesses, and working style.
 These psychometric tests are broadly classified under two categories – personality and aptitude.
 Aptitude tests assess an individual’s cognitive abilities to determine whether they are the right fit for the role.
-On the other hand, personality tests help in exploring your interests, values and driving factors while analysing their emotions and behavioural patterns in a plethora of situations.
+On the other hand, personality tests help in exploring your interests, values, and driving factors while analyzing their emotions and behavioral patterns in a plethora of situations.

 Why ‘Psychometric’ tests?